indico/indico/docs/source/http-api/access.rst

 Scopes
 ~~~~~~

-API tokens can have one of these scopes:
+API tokens can have one or more of these scopes:

 .. exec::
     def main():